 – Say “native American” or “indigenous person” because Christopher Columbus only called them “Indians” because he was LOST and thought he was in India.

-– This one will be unpopular but let’s not say “bitch” when you mean “woman” unless you ARE a woman and/or horsing around with your friends.
+– This one will be unpopular but how about not saying “bitch” when you mean “woman” unless you ARE a woman and/or horsing around with your friends.

 – With all the slurs, you might wonder why you can’t say it even though they’re saying it to each other.
 The answer is they’re taking back their power by using that word — a word that has been used to disempower and abuse them for so long — and you still shouldn’t say it.
 As I say about the term “bitch,” how bout don’t call me one if you aren’t one.